ruchany13/ruchanme/content/posts/nginxlb.md

 ````

-This is same with app2.
-But, index.html have a little bit different.
+This is the same with app2.
+But, index.html has a little bit different.

 App1 index.html:

 ```html
 <html>
      <div style="text-align: center;">